Craig Tanner (footballer): Motherwell

 On 5 June 2017, Motherwell announced the signing of Tanner on a two-year contract.
 He made his debut for the club away to Queen's Park in the group stage of the Scottish League Cup, scoring Motherwell's second goal in a 5–1 win.
 He scored his first league goal on 30 September 2017, in a 3–0 win at home against Partick Thistle.
 Tanner's first season at Motherwell ended early when he suffered a knee injury in training, described by manager Stephen Robinson as a "freak incident" which was expected to keep him out for up to six months.

 In November 2018, having twice undergone surgery on his injury, Motherwell assistant manager Keith Lasley announced that Tanner would remain out until at least January 2019.
 Having failed to feature during the 2018–19 season, he was offered a short-term contract with a view to an extension upon his return to fitness.

 Having made his return to action he featured for Motherwell's reserve side.
 However, on 2 September 2019, he left the club having turned down their contract offer.

 Aldershot Town

-On 9 December 2019, Aldershot Town announced the signing of Tanner on a contract until the end of the 2019/20 season.
+On 9 December 2019, Aldershot Town announced the signing of Tanner on a contract until the end of the 2019–20 season.

 Ebbsfleet United

 On 21 June 2021, Tanner joined National League South side Ebbsfleet United, rejecting a contract extension with Aldershot.

+On 23 January 2025, he departed the club by mutual consent.

+AFC Totton

+On 24 January 2025, Tanner joined Southern League Premier Division South club AFC Totton.